 You can now attach and send documents directly from the patient record!
+Please note that this feature is only available for English practices.

 If you use EMIS, you must first have GPSoC enabled in EMAS manager.